5 Tips To Make Your Resume Stand Out From A Stack Of Resumes

 - Credentials: Be sure to add education, degrees, relevant certificates, languages, and anything else that can be of value.

-- Key achievements: This is a great opportunity to brag a little about your professional accolades as it relates to each job (think awards, promotions, new initiatives, broken records, presidents club).
+- Key achievements: This is a great opportunity to brag a little about your professional accolades as it relates to each job (think awards, promotions, new business brought in, new initiatives, broken records, presidents club).
 Limit to three and keep them at one sentence per bullet point.

 - Dates: When adding dates to your employment history, month/ year is all you need.
 No need to include the day.
 But do make sure you include the month and date for each firm.